microsoft/Git-Credential-Manager-for-Mac-and-Linux/templates/Install.md

 ## How to configure the proxy server
-If your network does not allow a direct connection to remote hosts, you can configure the GCM to perform requests through a web proxy.
+If your network does not allow a direct connection to remote hosts, you can configure the ${project.shortname} to perform requests through a web proxy.

 ### Automatic configuration (recommended)
-If you are running Gnome 2.x or greater, you can configure the proxy settings using the GUI and the GCM will use those settings thanks to a JVM feature that's activated by setting the `java.net.useSystemProxies` system property to `true` (this is now done automatically when running the GCM in `install` mode).
+If you are running Gnome 2.x or greater, you can configure the proxy settings using the GUI and the ${project.shortname} will use those settings thanks to a JVM feature that's activated by setting the `java.net.useSystemProxies` system property to `true` (this is now done automatically when running the ${project.shortname} in `install` mode).

 ### Manual configuration